rfloresx/web/examples/tasklist/README.md

 # Tasklist example
-The tasklist example demonstrates a simple app that shows Cortex integration with Meteor/DDP.
+The tasklist example demonstrates a simple app that shows Corto integration with Meteor/DDP.

 ## Run the example
-Ensure that the latest versions of [Meteor](https://www.meteor.com/install), [Cortex](http://www.github.com/cortexlang/cortex) and [web](http://www.github.com/cortexlang/web) are properly installed on your machine (check the README's of cortex and web).
+Ensure that the latest versions of [Meteor](https://www.meteor.com/install), [Corto](http://www.github.com/cortolang/corto) and [web](http://www.github.com/cortolang/web) are properly installed on your machine (check the README's of corto and web).
 Perform the following steps to run the example:

 1. Open a console window
-2. Run `source configure` from the Cortex installation directory
+2. Run `source configure` from the Corto installation directory
 3. Go to the `<web installation directory>/examples/tasklist` directory
 4. Run `meteor run &`
 5. Run `cxsh tasklist.cx`
 6. Open `http://localhost:3000` in your webbrowser

 ### Modify the list
-Here are some cxsh commands (this is in fact the cortex scripting language) to modify tasks.
+Here are some cxsh commands (this is in fact the corto scripting language) to modify tasks.
 Type `cd Tasklist` to move cxsh to the Tasklist scope.
 Then run any of the following commands:

 #### Create a new task